Grief Recovery Specialist, Writer + Blogger

 2. Set boundaries by taking space

 Boundaries refer to emotional and physical limits or standards.
 Many of us never learned about boundaries or how to set them growing up.
 Your feelings, needs, and perspectives are yours, just like someone else’s are theirs.
+You have emotional needs too!

 Creating healthy boundaries in your life can mean the difference between health and disease, well-being and chaos.
 With draining people, one of the best ways to set a boundary is by taking space or limiting time with them.
 Doing this can be difficult.
 You may fear their judgment or loss of the relationship.